Andrew Ernemann: Biography

 Ernemann won the Junior National Overall and Downhill titles in 1995, at the U.S. Alpine Championships in Snowbasin and Park City, Utah.

 He competed as a member of the U.S. Alpine Ski Team during the 1997–98 season, following a number of years racing for various regional and national development squads.
 Ernemann competed all over North America, Europe and Australia.

 Andrew Ernemann went on to graduate Phi Beta Kappa from the University of Colorado in 2000 with a degree in psychology.

 After working for Janus Capital in Denver, Ernemann went on to receive a master's degree from Stanford University in 2003 (civil engineering - construction engineering and management).

 Following his graduate studies, he was recruited by McKinsey & Company's Los Angeles office, where he worked from 2004 to 2005.
 Ernemann returned to Aspen in 2005 and works in the real estate sales, consulting and development field.
 He is often quoted in various media outlets for his real estate analytics and reports.

-Andrew currently serves as president of Aspen Snowmass Sotheby's International Realty, and is a former president of the Aspen Board of Realtors.
+Andrew has served as president of Aspen Snowmass Sotheby's International Realty, and is a former president of the Aspen Board of Realtors.
 Andrew was awarded the top honor of Realtor of the Year in 2013 for the Aspen/Snowmass area.

 He is married to Ashley Cockrill Ernemann (they both attended St. Paul's School in Concord, New Hampshire), and they have two sons, Tillar Haviland Ernemann and Cornell Frederich Ernemann.